CoreumFoundation/coreum/x/asset/ft/spec/README.md

 Same rules apply to sending tokens over IBC transfer protocol if IBC is enabled for the token.

-_**Disclaimer**: if the issuer claws back from the escrow address, then it will break the IBC. issuers should not do this if they want the IBC work for their token._
+_**Disclaimer**: if the issuer claws back from the escrow address, then it will break the IBC. issuers should not do this if they want the IBC to work for their token._

 ## Feature interoperability table